 The recent draconian gender policies of the Taliban have colored perceptions regarding female access to education in Afghanistan, while literacy level was typically worthless.

 Subsequently, the Mujahedeen civil conflict of 1992-96 and the Taliban’s prohibition of schooling for girls and of employment for women as teachers resulted in a dramatic decline in education for girls as well as boys.

-Aforesaid scenario and other social problems we are tackling with in our community, motivated Madam Nilofar Sakhi and some other like-country and pro ensuring human rights advocates to take steps toward establishing the organization.
+Aforesaid scenario and other social problems, barriers existed in our community motivated Madam Nilofar Sakhi and some other like-country and pro ensuring human rights advocates to take steps toward establishing the organization.